Course Catalogue

 BSM-223 Project Management

 This course enhances students’ ability to function in a project leadership role.
-While exploring the project life cycle, they gain experience in budget and timeline management.
-This course describes the different stages of project management right from project planning to scheduling resources, monitoring and controlling the progress of the project right up to project closure.
-Project management software is used to design project schedules using methods such as bar charts, program evaluation review technique (PERT) and critical path method (CPM) to produce project plans to apply to the solution of case studies.
-3-0-3
+It explores the project life cycle, budget and timeline management, and different stages of project management from planning to project closure.
+Students use project management software to design project schedules using methods like bar charts, PERT, and CPM to solve case studies.

 • Pre Requisite: None